Chioma Onyekwere

-Chioma Chukwujindu "CiCi" Onyekwere (born June 28, 1994 in Lansing, Michigan) is an American-born Nigerian track and field athlete specializing in the Discus Throw.
-She has competed in the shotput and discus throw both on the collegiate level and internationally representing Nigeria and holds the Nigerian National Record for the Discus Throw.
-Her personal best of 63.30 meters for the Discus Throw was achieved in 2021.
+Chioma Chukwujindu "CiCi" Onyekwere (born 28 June 1994) is a track and field athlete specializing in the discus throw.
+Born in the United States, she represents Nigeria.
+She has competed in the shotput and discus throw both on the collegiate and international levels.
+She holds the African and Nigerian record for the discus throw.
+Her personal best of 64.96 meters for the discus throw was achieved in 2023.

 She has won a gold medal for the Discus Throw at the 2022 Commonwealth Games.
 She has won 3 African Titles over her career, 2 consecutive gold medals at the African Championships (2018 & 2022) and a gold medal at the 2019 African Games.
 She was recognized for her academic achievement as a student athlete at the University of Maryland for four years by the Big Ten and the ACC while serving as one of the team's captains.
 Her collegiate honors include All-American recognition, All-Big Ten honors, All-Academic Big Ten, 5 Big Ten Conference Medals, and Solomon Eye Terp of the Week recipient.

 Personal

-Born to Chima & Scholar Onyekwere with triplet siblings Chidinma and Chima and older siblings Emeka and Kay.
-Onyekwere grew up in Nigeria and moved to Fairfax, Virginia in 2002 with her family.
+Born to Chima & Scholar Onyekwere with triplet siblings and two older siblings.
+Onyekwere grew up in Nigeria and moved to Fairfax, Virginia with her family.
 She graduated from the A. James Clark School of Engineering at the University of Maryland in Winter 2016 with a Bachelor of Science degree in Mechanical Engineering.